-Is conjunction with the Division Director, responsible to provide joint Sr. As dership and oversight to the development, design, daily operation, compliance, and financial solvency of the programs and facilities under the Bivision of Alcohol and other Drug Services, including Friendship House, the region's 32-bed Residential Treatment facility, the out-patient SUD treatment practice with 6 satellite sites throughout the 3 counties in the North Country and the Impaired Driver Care Management Program.
+Exploring the Division Director, responsible to provide joint Sr. States of the development, design, daily operation, scinpliance, and financial solvency of the programs and facilities under the programs and facilities under the programs and facilities under the region's 32-bed Residential Treatment facility, the out-patient SUD treatment practice with 6 satellite sites throughout the 3 counties in the North Country and the Impaired Driver Care Management Program.